16 Proven property investment strategies you may not know about

 REITs often have conflicts of interest that aren't disclosed or pay above-market fees, which lowers cash flow and ROI.
 REITs listed on major stock exchanges must meet SEC reporting standards.

 - Public REITs trade daily on a stock exchange so investors can buy and sell at will.
-Liquidity, like other liquid investments (such as stocks in diverse industries), has its downsides.
+Liquidity, like other liquid investments, has its downsides.
 REITs may encourage frequent transactions due to emotional decisions or market timing.

 - A public business must have independent directors.
 Shareholders elect directors.